To Do This Year: How to Change Careers From Admin to IT

 Picture Yourself in IT

 If we compare two entry-level IT jobs, you'll be able to see what sort of work and life you can expect with a career switch to IT.
-According to the U.S. Bureau of Labor Statistics, a job as a help desk technician will grow by 12 percent between 2014 and 2024, and job availability as a computer support analyst is expected to grow by 10 percent.
+According to the U.S. Bureau of Labor Statistics, job roles as a help desk technician and computer support analyst will both grow by 6% between 2021 and 2031.

 Possible Career Path

 |Help Desk Technician → End User Support Specialist → Network Administrator*

 |Computer Support Analyst → Coder → Software Developer*